Guest Contributor – Mike Stickler, Founder and President of Empowered Performance

 And, remember – the team’s success is your company’s success!

 About Mike Stickler

 Mike is “The Professional Provoker” and is the Founder and President of Empowered Performance, LLC a worldwide management education and consulting firm.

-Mike has extensive international experience working with companies of varied sizes and industries helping them implement strategies to attain world-class levels of performance.
-He has developed expertise in “Enterprise Excellence”, Enterprise Resource Planning (ERP), Supply Chain Management (SCM), Lean, Team Building, Problem Solving, Six Sigma, and Reengineering Business Processes.
+Mike has extensive international experience working with companies of varied sizes and industries helping them implement strategies to attain World-Class levels of performance.
+He has developed expertise in “Enterprise Excellence”, Enterprise Resource Planning and Supply Chain Management (ERP/SCM), Lean (Toyota Production System), Team Building and Problem Solving, Six Sigma and Reengineering Business Processes.
 He is considered an expert in helping companies develop and implement Strategic Business Units and fast response customer service production units.